Power outages usually don't last long. However, a power outage that lasts several hours can cause risks to your health and safety.

 Never use devices designed for outdoor use (e.g., charcoal or gas barbecues and camping equipment).
 These devices can cause poisoning from carbon monoxide, an invisible and odourless gas.
 Breathing carbon monoxide can be dangerous for one’s health and even cause death.

-Only a carbon monoxide detector can detect the presence of this gas and warn you.
+Only a carbon monoxide detector can detect and signal the presence of this gas.
 If your detector sounds a warning, leave the building immediately.
 Dial 911.
 Wait for the authorization of a firefighter before returning indoors, even for a few minutes.

 Prolonged power outage